petru-braha/VDS-library/readMe.md

 - my documentation regarding the design of this project is all based on: "Introduction to Algorithms" 4th by Leiserson, Stein, Rivest, Cormen

 ### TO DO:
-- build trivial_tree
-- build that crazy class
+- build trivial_tree, minheap, sorting algorithms
-- correct my text
+- correct my log text

 - design header files
 - design logically all the structures needed
 - use GLFW to display simple outputs of the operations